simnibs/simnibs/docs/tutorial/advanced/custom_meshing.rst

 Output
 ------

-Windows showing the results, such as the following should appear:
+Windows, such as the following, should appear and show the results:

 .. image:: ../../images/custommesh1.png
    :align: center

-Making also the tetrahedra visible and cutting shows the field inside the volume, including the custom tissue type.
-As the conductivity of the custom tissue type was selected higher than the surrounding, the electric field strength there is weaker in this case:
+By making the tetrahedra visible and clipping the volume, the field inside the volume is shown (including the custom tissue type).
+As the conductivity of the custom tissue type was selected higher than the surrounding, the electric field strength is weaker there:

 .. image:: ../../images/custommesh2.png
    :align: center

-The results can also be found in the output folder 'simu_custom_mesh'
+The results can also be found in the output folder 'simu_custom_mesh'.